 This is one of the more encouraging eco-friendly fashion facts.
 Both environmental and economic concerns drove the trend of reducing purchases in 2020.
 However, this study focused on sustainability as the primary reason for consumers’ changing behaviours.
 To that point, 34% of respondents said they started buying from sustainable brands for environmental reasons.

-Sustainable fashion trends show a steady, continuous increase in sustainable search terms on fashion websites.
-This rising interest in purchasing eco-friendly clothes corresponds with the increasing interest in sustainable living in all areas of human activity.
+Sustainable fashion trends show continuous increase in sustainable search terms on fashion websites.
+This rising interest in purchasing eco-friendly clothes corresponds with the growing number of sustainable fashion brands ranging from small businesses to larger corporations.

 It’s reassuring that this growing interest isn’t exclusive to the UK.
 Other countries in this Lyst report also saw increases ranging from 14% in Russia to an impressive 114% in Denmark.